How to Buy at the CTHS (Ontario) Yearling Auction

 This year The Canadian Premier Yearling Sale will be held at the Woodbine Sales Pavilion, Woodbine Racetrack in Toronto , with the Selected Session on September 3rd and the Open Session on September 7th .

 The work begins in January, when the CTHS opens nominations for our Yearling Sale, allowing breeders and consignors to enter their best yearlings for nomination into the sale.
 In the spring, a professional panel appraises the nominees and approves the top current yearlings for entry into the sale.
 These yearlings all carry impeccable pedigrees and show their best qualities that speak to potential success in the horseracing world.
 Experienced buyers look at both the pedigree and conformation when deciding to bid on a particular yearling.

-Selected and Preferred Yearlings
+Selected and Open Yearlings

 Buyers are required to register prior to the auction in order to participate, and often a new buyer will complete this process withyin two weeks prior to the sale.
 Forms are available through the CTHS office (PDF link).

 A sales catalogue, containing the pedigrees and hip numbers of all yearlings entered into the sale, is available one month before the auction in order to allow prospective buyers the opportunity to review and study the specific sires/dams of the yearlings they maybe interested in purchasing.
 Successful bidders are required to make settlement with the Auctioneer immediately upon the fall of the hammer unless otherwise previously arranged.
 Conditions of the sale, outlining the rules and regulations pertaining to auction are listed in the sales catalogue.
 Sales results are posted to the CTHS (Ontario Division) web site the following day.